telent/liminix/doc/user.rst

 Building the RAM-based image ............................

-To creatr the ephemeral image, build ``outputs.kexecboot`` instead of ``outputs.default``.
+To create the ephemeral image, build ``outputs.kexecboot`` instead of ``outputs.default``.
 This generates a directory containing the root filesystem image and kernel, along with an executable called `kexec` and a `boot.sh` script that runs it with appropriate arguments.